slt666666/gene-cluster-matrix/README.md

 ## Description
 **Gene cluter matrix** is a command line tool to generate matrix that visualize distances between genes and gene clusters.

+The matrix is generated as interactive html file.

 This tool can also visualize phylogenetic tree and phylogenetically related & unrelated gene clusters.

 Gene cluster matrix is developed by Python program and distributed under the MIT license.